What is trying to get pregnant when you have PCOS

 Wallace’s second attempt at pregnancy hasn’t been as smooth-sailing.
 She didn’t respond to Clomid or another pill she tried called Femara.
 After an injection called Follistim was also unsuccessful, she decided to take a “financial and physical break” from trying to conceive.
 “It was very hard on my body,” she says.
 The fertility treatments caused weight gain, hot flashes, and constant exhaustion, and the fluctuating hormones led to mood swings.
 On top of that, her insurance didn’t cover any of the treatments.

 “Add on the fact that I deeply desired to be a mother, and now deeply desire to grow my family, it’s an awful feeling,” she says.
 “When you physically can’t seem to do it and deeply want to, you struggle with how you feel as a woman.”

 Though Wallace opted out of it, some women use in vitro fertilization in this situation.

-But whatever method they choose, it is possible for women with PCOS to have children.
-In fact, Wallace says that struggling to get pregnant with PCOS has made her appreciate motherhood even more.
-“When you know that you may be the only child you can have, you will not look to the future as if you would have more children,” you see it as “I was lucky and this can be for me,” she says.
-“I think I’m more patient as a mother than I would have been if I had not gone on that trip.”
+But whatever method they resort to, it is possible for women with PCOS to have kids.
+In fact, Wallace says struggling to get pregnant with PCOS has made her appreciate motherhood even more.
+“When you know that’s possibly the only child you can have, you don’t look toward the future like ‘were going to have more kids’—you look at it like ‘I got lucky and this may be it for me,'” she says.
+“I think I’m more patient as a mother than I would have been had I not gone through that journey.”